ananya-codeit/eventory/README.md

 <img align="centre" src="https://github.com/ananya-codeit/eventory/blob/master/images/centralperk.png" />

-C.E.N.T.R.A.L.P.E.R.K is the team name as we had to stay on coffee to pull a lot of all nighters to finish the app.
+C.E.N.T.R.A.L.P.E.R.K is the team name as we needed a constant supply of coffee to pull a lot of all-nighters to finish the app.

 All five team members are college students.
 This is a app for the students by the students.